Tim Buckley: Early life and career

 Buckley attended Loara High School in Anaheim, California.
 He cut classes regularly and quit football, focusing most of his attention on music.
 He befriended Larry Beckett, his future lyricist, and Jim Fielder, a bass player with whom he formed two musical groups, the Bohemians, who initially played popular music, and the Harlequin 3, a folk group which regularly incorporated spoken word and beat poetry into their gigs.

-Buckley and lyricist/friend Beckett wrote dozens of songs, some that appeared on Tim's debut album, Tim Buckley.
+Buckley and lyricist/friend Beckett wrote dozens of songs, some that appeared on Buckley's debut album, Tim Buckley.
 "Buzzin' Fly" was written during this period and was featured on Happy Sad, his 1969 LP.

 Buckley's college career at Fullerton College lasted two weeks in 1965.
 After dropping out of college, Buckley dedicated himself fully to music and playing L.A. folk clubs.
 During the summer of 1965, he played regularly at a club co-founded by Dan Gordon.
 He played Orange County coffeehouses such as the White Room in Buena Park and the Monday-night hootenannies at the Los Angeles Troubadour.
 That year, Cheetah magazine deemed Buckley one of "The Orange County Three", along with Steve Noonan and Jackson Browne.

 In February 1966, following a gig at It's Boss, the Mothers of Invention's drummer Jimmy Carl Black recommended Buckley to the Mothers' manager, Herb Cohen.
 Cohen saw potential in Tim and landed him an extended gig at the Night Owl Cafe in Greenwich Village at West 3rd and MacDougal.
 Buckley's girlfriend, Jainie Goldstein, drove him to New York.
 While living in the Bowery with Jainie, Buckley ran into Lee Underwood and asked him to play guitar for him.
 The two became lifelong friends and collaborators.